 1. The first step of the process is to verify the utilization of at least 80% of previous allocations.
 This utilization percentage shall be based solely on announced networks with IPv4 addresses connected to the Internet.
 For IRs that have assigned IPv4 addresses to their clients, the method available to prove this utilization is through the records kept in LACNIC's WHOIS database.
 Consideration of the application shall not continue until utilization of at least 80% of the previously allocated block is verified.
 Use of 80% of previously allocated IP addresses also covers those addresses dedicated to internal use and dial-up clients of the company.
-In this latter case, utilization may be justified through the report included in Annex 3 [Additional Report for IPv4 Address Space Allocation].
+In this latter case, utilization may be justified through the report included in Appendix 3 [Additional Report for IPv4 Address Space Allocation].
+Organization making static assignments, may justify utilization through the report included in Appendix 4 [IPv4 Resources Distribution Report].